-Amend Section 3-7 (to be Section 3-6) by adding a new paragraph (c) which Replaces/Relocates Town Clerk paragraph found in 5-2(b)to read as follows:
+Amend Section 3-7 (to be renumbered as Section 3-6) by relocating the bold text from Section 5-2(b) to new Section 3-6(c) as follows:

 "(c) Town Clerk - The Town Clerk shall act as a department head and shall appoint all employees in the Town Clerk's department.
 The Town Clerk shall nominate candidates for Election Officials and Registrars of Voters to the Board of Selectmen."